 Indeed, our different and unique analytical toolkit is an asset in protecting Australia’s national security in the face of compounding threats such as foreign cyberattacks and disinformation campaigns.
 There are several interpersonal and practical skills that our multicultural identities can evoke in an internationally-focused career, and this is true for Indigenous Australians and Australians from relatively recent European or American origin as much as it is for those with roots in Africa, Asia, the Pacific or the Middle East.

 Being in my final year of studies, I am currently undertaking the arduous graduate recruitment process myself.
 This stressful period, with its many responses to selection criteria, demanding cognitive testing and interviews, has provided me with several opportunities to share my diverse experiences, accumulated through internship, volunteering and part-time roles, with potential employers.
-Internationally-facing organisations are frequently looking for skills such as intercultural understanding; collaboration, communication, and problem solving.
+I have learnt that internationally-facing organisations are frequently looking for skills such as intercultural understanding, collaboration, communication, problem solving, and an appreciation for human diversity.
 Therefore, it is crucial to highlight these skills and associated qualities throughout your CV and cover letters in order to stand out from the crowd.
 Do not underestimate their value or think that they are irrelevant in the Australian market.

 So, What Now?

 Practically speaking, some aspects of your CALD identity that you can consider including in your next job application include:

 The foreign languages you speak, to whatever extent.
 These can demonstrate your ability to communicate and relate to a wide variety of people and cultures;

 The strategies you used when you established yourself in Australia, or travelled elsewhere.
 This can provide a clear example of your adaptability and problem solving ability under challenging circumstances, which are traits highly sought-after by many employers;